AkbarBunyad/AkbarBunyad/README.md

 - 📫 How to reach me **ekberbunyadzade44@gmail.com**

-- ⚡ Fun fact **An avid reader in dystopian, classics, science & technology.
+- ⚡ Fun fact: **An avid reader in dystopian, classics, science & technology.
 Haven't you read 'The Almanack of Naval Ravikant'?
 You better give a try**

 <h3 align="left">Connect with me:</h3>
 <p align="left">